DTF Printing with Sublimation Ink – [2024] Guide for Good Prints

 While using sublimation inks for DTF Printing might seem an easy and cost-effective solution there’re a few reasons why it’s not an ideal choice.

-• Higher Heat and Time: Sublimation ink on DTF film may require higher heat settings (typically around 350°F to 400°F or 177°C to 204°C) and longer pressing times to activate the bond on fabric.
+- Higher Heat and Time: Sublimation ink on DTF film may require higher heat settings (typically around 350°F to 400°F or 177°C to 204°C) and longer pressing times to activate the bond on fabric.
 It may increase the risk of scorching the garment.
+DTF inks need low curing temperatures; it’s about 300°F or 149°C to melt the adhesive powder and ensure proper film adhesion.

 Equipment Needed for DTF Printing with Sublimation Ink